redox-os/orbtk-book/src/de/ch02-05-workspace-orbtk-widgets.md

 In a next step you enhance the `State` trait with an implementation of your state structure.
 Most probable, you create and adapt the following functions:

+#### The `cleanup` function

+This function is called as a destructor, when a widget is removed or your application terminates.

 #### The `init` function